Arabian-vACC/library/docs/aerodrome/sharjah/gmc.md

 ### 3.2.2 Pushback types
 #### 3.2.2.1 Standard pushback
 This type will normally have the aircraft stop abeam the adjacent stand.
-The phraseology for pushback is provided in 3.2.1 of the radiotelephony manual.
+The phraseology for pushback is provided in section 3.2.1.

 #### 3.2.2.2 Short pushback
 A short pushback instruction shall require the aircraft to complete the pushback abeam the current stand such that the adjacent stand will not be blocked.